HorizenLabs/zkverify-docs/docs/tutorials/05-how_to_run_a_node/02-run_using_docker/05-update_running_node.md

 Ensure that you fully understand the implications of customizing the execution manually if you choose to do so.
 :::

 Within the terminal type the command suggested by the script in order to complete the update process.
-Note that no shut-down operation is required because the entire restart procedure is taken in charge by Docker.
+Note that the no shut-down operation is required because the entire restart procedure is handled by Docker.

-Check the new image version is used typing `docker container ls`.
+Check the new image version is being used by typing `docker container ls`.